Antala/jean-amd/README.md

 ## Example
 This example shall provide a workflow to develop a application and use jean-amd as the AMD loader of choice.
-Therefore we implemented a simple app, which writes "Hello Word" into the browser window.
+Therefore we implemented a simple app, which writes "Hello World" into the browser window.
 For this, the following files will be added:

 ```
 -- example